serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/ImageUploadEditorAttribute/JsonEncodeValue.md

 # ImageUploadEditorAttribute.JsonEncodeValue property
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Only useful for MultipleImageUploadeEditor.
+Only useful for MultipleImageUploadEditor.
 Specifies whether to JSON encode value.
 If your field is a string field set it to true.

 ```csharp
 public bool JsonEncodeValue { get; set; }